7 Business Models for Monetizing Digital Content

 Ad revenue comes from TV networks looking to promote their shows and brands that advertise within the app.
 A TV show pays for point value, which increases the attractiveness of checking into the show.
 They may also pay for placements in other contests and promotions.

-The long-term goal for Viggle is to become an AdWords-like platform where network shows use real-time bidding to drive tune-ins and engagement for their shows.
-The viability of this depends on Viggle's ability to make its app the new way people watch TV.
+The long-term goal for Viggle was to become an AdWords-like platform where network shows use real-time bidding to drive tune-ins and engagement for their shows.
+Unfortunately Viggle's goals were shortlived with the advancement of more technology

 Shazam is an audio recognition app that helps you discover or remember who sings that song you're hearing right now.
 "Tagging" a song searches its database and presents the answer along with affiliate links to download tracks or buy tickets to local gigs.